yjb94/expo-iap/docs/docs/guides/faq.md

 }

 // expo-iap (NEW)
-import { useIAP } from 'expo-iap'; // No context wrapper needed
+import {useIAP} from 'expo-iap'; // No context wrapper needed

 function App() {
   return <YourApp />; // Hook works anywhere in your app